Invitation Letter

 - Attend all assigned rehearsals and performances.

-- Arrive at rehearsals 20 minutes prior to your designated time.
+- Arrive at rehearsals 20 minutes before your designated time.

 - Agree to allow Elgin Community College to photograph/document this performance for archival and not-for-profit promotional use and to release your name and photo for promotional purposes.